 The Bursary Schedule:

-1. The closing date for applications is Sunday 22 July 2018.
+1. The closing date for applications has been extended to Sunday 19 August 2018.

 2. Shortlisted candidates will be called for interview at the start of September (this is subject to change).

 4. If you do not hear back from us, sadly, your application has been unsuccessful, but you are very welcome to apply with another idea the following year.